ebgaaron/diplib/doc/src/DIPimage/09_mex_files.md

 \section sec_dum_mex_files_dml The DIPlib-MATLAB interface

-The header file `dip_matlab_interface.h` contains a series of functions that can be used to convert *MATLAB* types to *DIPlib* types and vice versa.
+The header file \ref "dip_matlab_interface.h" contains a series of functions that can be used to convert *MATLAB* types to *DIPlib* types and vice versa.
 These functions make it very easy to write a *MATLAB* interface to *DIPlib* functions (and this is its main purpose), but could be used for other purposes too.